DariaWelt/Intelligent_placer/README.md

 2. Get the area of input polygon
 3. If the sum less than the area of input polygon, then return true, otherwise - false

-## Get started
-- clone repository
-- upload photos of possible items with masks from drive and put it into `intelligent_placer_lib/data/`.
-If you want to use yor own data, you could put it (images and masks) into this dir.

-for testing:
-- put dataset into `test/data`
-- put dataset specification json into `test/data`.
-Example of such file already put here.

 ## Improvements todo from version 1